aparna1542/AWSElasticSearchIntegration/README.md

 This is a Spring Boot application thats connects with AWS Elastic Search service and renders search resutls.

-Building the Project;
+Building the Project
 -----------------------

 1) mvn clean package
 2) mvn spring-boot::run

-The Jar generated aws-elastic-search-integration-0.1.0.jar is uploaded to Lambda function created in the AWS console.
+ aws-elastic-search-integration-0.1.0.jar is uploaded to Lambda function created in the AWS console.

 Step 1:
 --------